How to Help an Aging Senior Improve the Patient-Caregiver Relationship

 To help your loved one resolve relationship issues, ask them:

+- Do you feel comfortable with the caregiver?
 Some patients may not feel comfortable with their caregiver.
 This is a personal decision.
 If your loved one has a low sense of comfort, you may need to move on to a new home health aide.

+- Does the caregiver understand your expectations?
 Does your loved one tell the caregiver what they expect?
 Remind the senior to express themselves fully, ask questions, and provide the caregiver with the information they need to succeed.

+- Do you want a caregiver?
 Your loved one may believe they don't need a caregiver.
 If this is the problem, discuss the benefits of home healthcare.

 While you could hire a new caregiver, unresolved issues could spill over into the next relationship.
 Failure to truly understand the problem could result in a repetitive caregiver cycle.

 Does your elderly loved one need help in their home?
-Contact
+Contact Redi-Nurse

 for more information.